Test Administration Features

 - Speaking domain—one-on-one administration for all grade levels

 In the one-on-one administration of the Listening, Reading, and Speaking domains for students in K–2, TEs enter the responses for the student in the Student Testing Interface on behalf of the student.
-For grades three through twelve, the students enter the responses individually and independently in the testing interface, with the test session being monitored by the TE through the Test Administrator Interface, except for Speaking, which is one-on-one.
+For grades three through twelve, the students enter the responses individually and independently in the testing interface, with the test session being monitored by the TE through the Test Administrator Interface.

-The K–2 Writing domain is a PPT.
 LEAs order paper Writing Answer Books in TOMS.
-If an LEA requires a braille version or large-print version of the K–2 Writing Answer Books, these can also be ordered through TOMS.
+If an LEA requires a braille version or large-print version of a K–2 Writing Answer Book, it can also be ordered through TOMS.

-Students in K–2 write their responses to the Writing domain of the ELPAC in paper Answer Books.
+Students in K–2 write their responses to the ELPAC Writing domain in paper Answer Books.
 LEAs mail the completed Answer Books to ETS for scoring.

 The Speaking domain must be administered using the TDS.
 The TE scores in the moment, either by entering scores directly into the DEI or onto the Speaking score sheet, to be entered as soon as possible following the administration, preferably the same day in the DEI; this is discussed further in the Scoring the Speaking Domain Locally subsection of this manual.